Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 (ps: you should also provide the output format using `as` clause, otherwise it won't work).

-There is another function call `skyand_ext` which is more powerfull and can solve group by skyband query.
+There is another function call `skyand_ext` which is more powerfull and can solve group-by skyband query.

 ~~~sql
 -- skyline query (k = 1)